Mcrich-LLC/NotPrivateAPIs/Sources/NotPrivateApis/NotPrivateApis.docc/UIKit/UINavigation/UINavigationItem/__largeTitleTwoLineMode.md

 ## Overview

-You can achieve this two line large title in your navigation bar very easily with this extension of UINavigationItem.
+You can achieve this two line large title in your navigation bar very easily with this extension of [`UINavigationItem`](<doc:UINavigationItem>).

+> Warning: It is unknown when `__largeTitleTwoLineMode` was added to `UINavigationItem` and exactly which operating systems/versions support it.
+Testing is required before release into production and `__largeTitleTwoLineMode` may be removed in the future.

 ![An example of this UI](__largeTitleTwoLineMode-Image)